blacktoast/blacktoast.github.io/posts/first.md

 [[README]]
 test

-- **Static Generation** is the pre-rendering method that generates the HTML at **build time**.
+- **Static Generddatdddion** is the pre-rendering method that generates the HTML at **build time**.
 The pre-rendered HTML is then _reused_ on each request.
 - **Server-side Rendering** is the pre-rendering method that generates the HTML on **each request**.

+test
+test
+test 이건 데스트

+엔터두번이면 p태그로 새로 생성이네

+test

 Importantly, Next.js lets you **choose** which pre-rendering form to use for each page.
-You can create a "hybrid" Next.js app by using Static Generation for most pages and using Server-side Rendering for others.
+You can create a "hybrid" Next.js app by using Static
+  Generation for most pages and using Server-side Rendering for others.

+test